 How far ahead should we be booking an officiant?

 Well, there’s nothing more stressful after you’ve sent out the invitations than to find that you can’t find anyone to marry you…that everyone is booked already.
-But surprisingly, it happens a LOT.
+Surprisingly, that happens a LOT.
 Even if the ceremony is not that important to you, it’s the ONLY thing you need to have (well, and a licence and someone who wants to marry you, too..:)

 Prime times (Saturday afternoons between 2 and 5) are snapped up pretty quickly by early birds…popular officiants can easily be booked a year in advance.
 That said, if you are outside those times, you can breathe a little easier.
 (But still, to save yourself time, grief, and $$, get your ceremony arranged when you book your venue.)

 Yes, if s/he is also licensed wedding officiant/minister, approved by the province.
 You can ask to see our credentials, but I can offer you this: a website, testimonials, and reviews will all help you verify if someone is legit.
 But if you are unsure, ask.
-I got a phone call last year from a bride, in tears b/c she booked “a wedding officiant” off Craig’s List (no offense meant to this excellent site), who disappeared with her deposit.
+I once got a phone call from a bride, in tears b/c she booked “a wedding officiant” off Craigslist (no offense meant to this excellent site), who disappeared with her deposit.
 Fly-by-nighters don’t put up websites..:(

 Just a note: Celebrants tend to charge more because of our specialized training and level of service.
 If someone says they are a celebrant, check to ensure that they have the credentials to justify the cost (like this).